nickbrandt/GitLab/doc/development/secure_coding_guidelines.md

 GitLab specific examples can be found [here](https://gitlab.com/gitlab-org/gitlab/-/issues/36029#note_251262187) and [there](https://gitlab.com/gitlab-org/gitlab/-/issues/33569).

-Another example would be this fictional Ruby On Rails controller:
+Another example would be this fictional Ruby on Rails controller:

 ```ruby
 class PingController < ApplicationController